-When I started practicing kundalini yoga, life completely changed.
+When I started practicing kundalini yoga in 2008, life completely changed.
 I’d been practicing hatha yoga for about a decade before then, and yes, that had certainly nourished my mind, body and soul in sweet, comforting ways that perhaps nudged me into a place where I was open enough to receive the baptism of fire that is kundalini yoga.
 And when I did finally happen upon kundalini yoga?
 Wowzas.

 It acts fast, this stuff.